-As one of Lampeter’s most famous native sons, “Devil Dave” Miller was an eccentric although amiable character.
+As one of Lampeter’s most famous native sons, “Devil Dave” Miller was an eccentric, although amiable character.
 He served as the Lancaster County Sheriff in the 1830s.
-Miller had been elected to his post running on an Anti-Mason platform.
+Miller had been elected to his post by running on an Anti-Mason platform.
 He was a humanitarian and an avid horseman who suppressed race riots against Blacks.
 Miller was also a military veteran, railroad entrepreneur, and owned a hotel.

 Part of Miller’s notoriety came in 1834 while serving as sheriff.
-On one occasion, he returned a bench warrant by riding his horse up the courthouse’s steps and then down the courtroom’s main aisle, where he dismounted in front of the bench and presented the documents to Judge Lewis in person.
+On one occasion, he returned a bench warrant by riding his horse up the courthouse’s steps and down the courtroom’s main aisle, where he dismounted in front of the bench and presented the documents to Judge Lewis in person.

 The following year in 1835, Miller aided three prisoners in their escape from the county jail while serving as sheriff.